Chris Stephens: Parliamentary career

 In March 2018, it was reported that he attempted to make two members of staff in his constituency office redundant, subsequently suspending them from employment, generating criticism from members of his own party.

+Stephens was again re-elected at the 2019 general election, with an increased vote share of 47.9% and an increased majority of 4,900.

+In November 2023, Stephens was re-elected as the SNP candidate for Glasgow South West at the 2024 general election.

 Personal life

 Stephens is married to Aileen Colleran, a former Labour councillor elected to Glasgow City Council until 2017.
 He employed his wife as a part-time parliamentary assistant from August 2017 to 30 April 2018.